Australian Warning System

 Fire ban days

-Fire bans are issued by the chief fire control officer and director, NT Fire and Rescue Service for specific areas when weather conditions indicate an increased fire risk.
+Fire bans are issued by the Bushfires NT Chief Fire Control Officer and NT Fire and Rescue Service Chief Fire Officer for specific areas when weather conditions indicate an increased fire risk.

 Fire bans are generally issued for 24-hour periods and are communicated through local media and social media posts.